rails/rails/guides/source/security.md

 An entry point is a vulnerable URL and its parameters where an attacker can start an attack.

-The most common entry points are message posts, user comments, and guest books, but project titles, document names and search result pages have also been vulnerable - just about everywhere where the user can input data.
+The most common entry points are message posts, user comments, and guest books, but project titles, document names, and search result pages have also been vulnerable - just about everywhere where the user can input data.
 But the input does not necessarily have to come from input boxes on web sites, it can be in any URL parameter - obvious, hidden or internal.
 Remember that the user may intercept any traffic.
 Applications or client-site proxies make it easy to change requests.
 There are also other attack vectors like banner advertisements.

 XSS attacks work like this: An attacker injects some code, the web application saves it and displays it on a page, later presented to a victim.
 Most XSS examples simply display an alert box, but it is more powerful than that.
 XSS can steal the cookie, hijack the session, redirect the victim to a fake website, display advertisements for the benefit of the attacker, change elements on the web site to get confidential information or install malicious software through security holes in the web browser.